 3D ‘Dumb’ Solids

-The designer can make things using 3D “Dumb” Solids in a manner akin to manipulating actual world items.
-The design can incorporate spheres, prisms, cylinders, and other fundamental 3D geometric shapes.
-You can also remove them by cutting or putting together actual objects.
+The designer may create things using 3D “Dumb” Solids in a manner similar to manipulating real-world objects.
+The design may include spheres, prisms, cylinders, and other basic 3D geometric shapes.
+You may also remove them by cutting or assembling real things.